cSkyHawk/terraform-example/README.md

   "env" = "development"
 }
 ```
+__Refer to the table below for available parameters.__

 2. Make sure your AWS user is [authenticated](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-authentication.html) and has permissions to create resources.
 3. Init Terraform in the root of the git repository: `terraform init`
 4. Apply configuration in the root of the module: `terraform apply`

-Please be patient it could take over 10 minutes to spin up the entire infrastructure and deploy workloads.
+Spinning up the entire infrastructure and deploying workloads could take over 10 minutes.
-In the end you will get the ALB endpoint that will deliver your requests to your workloads inside kubernetes cluster.
+When it's finished, you will get the public `ALB` endpoint that will deliver your requests to your workloads inside the Kubernetes cluster.

+`ffff`

 <!-- BEGIN_TF_DOCS -->
 ## Requirements